 - 1. Read the message, and close the message box. - 2.
-On a form of Acumatica ERP, click Help > Trace, as shown in the following screenshot.

-Figure: Opening the Acumatica Trace page

-3. On the Acumatica Trace page, which opens to display the trace log, find the appropriate error message, and click the arrow left of the Details label for the message to show the detailed information on the error.
+On the title bar of an Acumatica ERP form, click Tools > Trace. - 3.
+On the Acumatica Trace page, which opens to display the trace log, find the appropriate error message, and click the arrow left of the Details label for the message to show the detailed information on the error.